 Children often make mistakes.
 In some cases, the mistakes are serious,

-coming into contact with the
+of children coming into contact with the

 juvenile court system is the child receiving probation.
 Virginia residents should understand